 Truck operators, especially those with large fleets, should start to adopt technology solutions for their operations in order to minimise cost and maximise return on investment, giving operators a competitive advantage in a fragmented market.

 The recent innovations in trucking business and logistics space include Blockchain technology, which will soon be introduced in Australia.

-Recently Commonwealth Bank of Australia (CBA), the World Bank, and other investors made the initiative possible, which resulted in the bond-i raising more than $80 million, this initiative will lead to robust traceability in supply chain operations, realize cost savings by enabling automated, optimized and error-free processes.
+Recently Commonwealth Bank of Australia (CBA), the World Bank, and other investors made the initiative possible, which resulted in the bond-i raising more than $80 million, this initiative will lead to robust traceability in supply chain operations, realise cost savings by enabling automated, optimised and error-free processes.

 According to CIO, Australian National Blockchain (ANB), is being referred to as “a significant new piece of infrastructure in Australia’s digital economy.” which will result into benefits for a range of businesses in Australia.

 Blockchain will be to transactions what the Internet was to communication – what starts as a tool for sharing information becomes transformational once adoption is widespread.
 The ANB could be that inflection point for commercial blockchain, spurring innovation and economic development throughout Australia – Paul Hutchison– vice president of Cognitive Process Transformation, IBM Global Business Services

 Australia has shown that Blockchain of technology can be integrated into a variety of industries, one of the use cases is online travel site, Webjet, which has introduced blockchain to a few of its partners to minimise the occurrence, and financial implications, of double bookings.